-Considering population outcomes in SusQI is closely related to another domain of quality in healthcare, equity.
-This is about making sure that people receive the care they need irrespective of their characteristics and socio-economic circumstances and that the impacts of a service on different groups of people is considered; we discussed this as part of ‘social sustainability’.
+Considering population outcomes in SusQI is closely related to another domain of quality in healthcare; equity.
+This is about making sure that people receive the care they need irrespective of their socio-economic characteristics.
+We should also consider the impacts of a service on different groups of people.

 You may be able to put the figures into context using population level data for the patient group you are working with – this could be taken from your local Joint Strategic Needs Assessment (JSNA) or from Public Health England Fingertips, which are both freely available online.
 Where local data is not available, national data can sometimes be used, adjusted for local populations.